 In summer, horses are sweating more (over 5 litres on a warm day) and working harder, so it is essential they drink lots to compensate.
 On an average day, a horse can consume up to 30 litres of water, although this is naturally much higher in times of stress.
 Bear in mind that small, frequent drinks are much better than a large intake all at once.

 Ensure there is plenty of fresh drinking water in your horse’s field and stable and try taking your own buckets and water along to shows to avoid long queues at the tap.
 Add electrolytes to your horse’s feed and water before training, travel and competition to replace fluids lost from cells and to support the body’s essential processes.

 - Consider diet – during the summer months, horses get increased turnout so consume more of the season’s lush grass.
 They also burn fewer calories keeping warm so minor weight gain is inevitable.
 Consider your horse’s workload in relation to its diet and adjust accordingly.

 Throughout summer, use a weigh tape to keep track of your horse’s size as this will help you notice any changes.
 With weight gain comes the threat of laminitis so keep the risk to a minimum by monitoring your horse’s turnout time and condition.

 - Other things to consider are the condition of your horse's feet as dry weather can mean brittle and cracked hooves; thick coats need clipping so that heat isn't held in; the quality of the air to avoid summer respiratory problems; and field management including regular poo-picking and the removal of toxic plants.

 If you have any advice on caring for horses in hot weather, please share it with our other readers!
-For further advice, contact me directly: [email protected] or email our Equine Marketing Manager: [email protected]
+For further advice, please contact [email protected]